-Take the following considerations into account when creating or dropping InnoDB indexes:
+Take the following limitations into account when running online DDL operations:

 During an online DDL operation that copies the table, files

 are written to the temporary directory

 on Windows, or the directory specified by the

 variable).
 Each temporary file is large enough to hold one

 column in the new table or index, and each one is removed as

 soon as it is merged into the final table or index.

 DROP INDEX and

 INDEX clauses that both name the same index uses a